 At first, you may find it very difficult to want to try any of these suggestions.
-But, along with other treatment from your doctor or specialist nurse, they are worth a try when you feel up to it.
+But, along with other treatments from your doctor or specialist nurse, they are worth a try when you feel ready.

-Some people find it helps to set themselves small goals each day, even if you just say to yourself, ‘I will get up today and walk around the block once’.
-Or, ‘I will ring a friend for a short chat today’.
-This is a start, and a big achievement for someone who is very depressed or anxious.
+Some people find it helps to set small daily goals, even if you just say to yourself, "I will get up today and walk around the block once".
+Or, "I will ring a friend for a short chat today".
+This is a start and a big achievement for someone who is very depressed or anxious.

-So give yourself a pat on the back for every task you manage to do each day.
+So give yourself a pat on the back for every task you do daily.
 You shouldn’t expect to feel better overnight.
 Feeling better takes time and happens gradually.

 Some people find that complementary therapies help them to relax and cope with episodes of anxiety, fear and depression.
 Relaxation techniques such as meditation, yoga, visualisation and hypnotherapy are just a few that may help.
 Having a massage or reflexology may also help you feel better.

-It is amazing how talking about your worries can make you feel better.
+Talking about your worries can be a huge relief and make you feel better.
 It may be hard to explain how you truly feel, especially to someone who has never felt very depressed or anxious.
 But many people will be sympathetic.